francescov1/mongoose-tsgen/README.md

 ## Development

 - [ ] The generating piece of `src/helpers/parser.ts` needs to be rewritten using [ts-morph](https://github.com/dsherret/ts-morph).
 Currently it builds the interfaces by appending generated lines of code to a string sequentially, with no knowledge of the AST.
 This leads to pretty confusing logic, using the TS compiler API would simplify it a ton.
 - [ ] Top-level schema fields that refer to the schema itself (e.g. a `bestFriend` property on a User schema refering to a User ID) should be typed as `bestFriend: UserDocument["_id"] | UserDocument`.
-Unfortunately Typescript does not support recursively accessing a property of a type, so this is currently typed like so: `bestFriend: User["_id"] | UserDocument`.
+Unfortunately Typescript does not support recursively accessing a property of a type, so this is currently typed like so: `bestFriend: User["_id"] | User`.
    - [ ] Eventually it would be nice to give the option to type `User["_id"]` as a string rather than an ObjectId (see [#7](https://github.com/Bounced-Inc/mongoose-tsgen/issues/7)), but this will not be possible until a better workaround is found for the issue above.
 - [ ] Cut down node_modules by using peer dependencies (i.e. mongoose) and stripping oclif.